-Starting out as a young volunteer, Lindsay has been with PMMC for over 20 years.
+Starting out as a young volunteer, Lindsey has been with PMMC for over 20 years.

 "I'm here because I love it and all the labor that goes into rehabbing an animal.
 I enjoy taking an animal that needs intervention, figuring out and meeting the needs of that animal, then watching them regain strength and health and sending them back to the wild."